 - Appointments at the IND desk continue as usual. - Until further notice, the Dutch Immigration Services (IND) is only allowing appointments for collection of first regular residence document.
 The IND will contact the applicant to schedule an appointment.
-Applicants who have received a positive decision on a first residence permit and entered Netherlands without a temporary residence permit (MVV) should call the IND to schedule an appointment to provide biometrics. - While it is possible to apply to the IND for a temporary residence permit (MVV), and the application may be approved, MVVs will not be issued and cannot be collected (except in urgent cases for employees, researchers or highly-skilled workers in essential professions or vital processes).
-MVVs can be collected within 3 months of issuance. - Civic integration exams at Dutch embassies abroad will not take place until after 19 May.
+Applicants who have received a positive decision on a first residence permit and entered Netherlands without a temporary residence permit (MVV) should call the IND to schedule an appointment to provide biometrics. - While it is possible to apply to the IND for a temporary residence permit (MVV), and the application may be approved, MVVs will not be issued and cannot be collected (except in urgent cases for employees, researchers or highly-skilled workers in

-• Employers must report to the IND if their employees cannot come to the Netherlands due to measures against coronavirus.
+- essential professions or vital processes).
+MVVs can be collected within 3 months of issuance. - Civic integration exams at Dutch embassies abroad will not take place until after 19 May. - Employers must report to the IND if their employees cannot come to the Netherlands due to measures against coronavirus.

-- Foreign nationals whose regular provisional residence permit (MVV) has been approved but are currently in the Netherlands and cannot travel to their country of origin to collect the MVV due to coronavirus do not have to collect the MVV if they meet all the following 5 conditions. - 1.
+- Foreign nationals with a short-stay visa which has expired or will expire within one month but cannot leave (flight cancelled, cannot book new flight, tested positive for COVID-19) can apply for an extension if they still meet the conditions for a short-stay visa. - This visa extension is only valid within the Netherlands. - Foreign nationals whose regular provisional residence permit (MVV) has been approved but are currently in the Netherlands and cannot travel to their country of origin to collect the MVV due to coronavirus do not have to collect the MVV if they meet all the following 5 conditions. - 1.
 They were in their country of origin or country of continuous residence when they or their sponsor applied for an MVV.
 (Continuous residence means that they can lawfully reside in that country for more than 3 months.
 They have a valid residence permit there or are waiting for a decision on their application for a residence permit.); - 2.
 They travelled to the Netherlands with a short-stay visa.
 Or, if they did not need a visa, in the permit-exempt term; - 3.
-They entered the Netherlands between 1 January 2020 and (before) 1 June 2020; - 4.
-Their MVV application was approved when they were already in the Netherlands; - 5.
+They entered the Netherlands between 1 January 2020 and (before) 1 June 2020: - 4.
+Their MVV application was approved when they were already in the Netherlands: - 5.
 They could not return to their country of origin or continuous residence before 15 June due to travel restrictions. - Foreign nationals whose regular provisional residence permit (MVV) has been approved but are currently in the Netherlands and cannot travel to their country of origin to collect the MVV due to coronavirus do not have to collect the MVV if they meet all the following 5 conditions. - The Dutch government will be more lenient in controlling people who have overstayed their visa-exempt term of 90 days out of 180 days if they cannot leave the Netherlands on time but are trying to leave. - Holders of issued MVVs which have expired and who could not travel to the Netherlands in time can apply to the consulate once it reopens for reissuance of their MVVs. - Foreign nationals in the Netherlands who have received a positive residence permit decision (via a letter to their sponsor) but who have not yet received a residence sticker, have the rights associated with their residence permit (including the right to work if applicable). - The Dutch government will be more lenient in controlling people whose residence document has expired if they cannot extend it or leave the Netherlands on time.